gjohnston9/tune-share/README.md

 After you record a tune, an encoding of the tune is stored in a database, along with an associated key.
 Then, a short URL containing that key is generated - if you give this URL to someone else, they can visit the page and click "Play tune from URL" to play back the same tune that you recorded.

 ## Setup
-Run these steps from the root of the project:
+To be able to run the app or work on the backend, run these steps from the root of the project:
 ```
 # Create a Python virtual environment, installed in the "venv" directory
 $ python -m venv venv/